Overhang (vehicles)

 Overhangs are the lengths of a road vehicle which extend beyond the wheelbase at the front and rear.
 They are normally described as front overhang and rear overhang.
 Practicality, style, and performance are affected by the size and weight of overhangs.

 Background

-Along with clearance, the length of overhangs determines the approach and departure angles, which determine the vehicle's ability to overcome steep obstacles and rough terrain.
+Along with clearance, the length of overhangs determines the approach and departure angles, which determines the vehicle's ability to overcome steep obstacles and rough terrain.
 The longer the front overhang, the smaller is the approach angle, and thus the car's ability to climb or descend steep ramps without damaging the front bumpers is smaller.
 Typically, the rear overhang is larger on rear-wheel drive cars, while the front overhang is larger on front-wheel drive cars.